What is critical illness cover?

 Critical illness cover is a type of life insurance policy that offers protection in the event of a serious illness or injury.
-If a policyholder suffers from a specific illness or injury, a pay-out is made by an insurance provider in the form of a lump-sum, which can be tax-free.

 There are two types of critical illness cover: